- 10 Days

 - Newfoundland screech-in

-- St. John’s: guided city tour, choice of The Rooms or Johnson Geo Centre
+- St. John’s: orientation city tour, choice of The Rooms or Johnson Geo Centre

 - Traditional Kitchen Party